AAE House Style Guide

 - Bullets should start with capital letters and not include a comma, full stop or words referring to the next bullet (eg. and/or) at the end

-- Don't use ordinal numbers for dates, eg. "10th March" as the international format (eg. "10 March") suits everyone
+- Don't use ordinal numbers for dates, eg. "10th March".
+Please use the format eg. "10 March 2025"

 Terminology